We had an interesting customer situation to deal with recently here at Abtech Technologies.

 So, what did the now ex-employee do with that time?
 Did she quietly pack up her stuff and say goodbye to her colleagues?

 Unfortunately not.
-Instead, she logged onto her system and started to delete files and emails.
+Instead, she logged onto her system and started to delete company data, including files and emails.
 The company was in the medical space and not having these files could have compliance implications.

 Luckily, someone noticed and notified their manager, who removed the ex-employee from her desk and arranged for her network access to be revoked.